malwareinfosec/webskimmers/README.md

+## Features

+* Query VirusTotal Livehunt notifications
+* Download matches locally
+* Display which YARA rule matched
+* Extract the victim site (if applicable)
+* Extract the skimmer gate (if possible)
+* Store the matched file’s SHA256, matching rule, victim site and gate into a local database

+## Initial setup

 The `config.ini` file should be located in the same directory as the main Python script.
 It contains your VirusTotal API key and the path to your YARA rules